 - 1. To raise attainment and increase progress across all pupil groups - 1.
-Diminishing the difference across school % data analysis. - 2.
+Diminishing the difference across school -out data analysis shows that there is currently no disadvantaged gap across reading writing and maths. - 2.
 Staff work life balance. - 3.
 Strengthen Governing body structure/numbers and skill set.
-Improve profile of governors
+Improve profile of governors.
+We have welcome 2 new governors this year both with an excellent educational skill set that contributes positively to the existing GB strengths.